Beli ap Rhun

 Beli ap Rhun (c.
 517 – c.
 599) was King of Gwynedd (reigned c.
 586 – c.
 599).
 Nothing is known of the person, and his name is known only from Welsh genealogies, which confirm that he had at least two sons.
-He succeeded his father Rhun Hir ap Maelgwn as king, and was in turn succeeded by his son Iago.
+He succeeded his father Rhun ap Maelgwn as king, and was in turn succeeded by his son Iago.
 Beli was either the father or grandfather of Saint Edeyrn.

 The royal genealogies of the Harleian genealogies, Jesus College MS. 20, and Hengwrt MS. 202 show him as the ancestor and descendant of kings, and thus presumably a king himself.
 The Bonedd y Saint (Descent of the Saints) says that he is the ancestor of Saint Edeyrn (the Bonedd y Saint says that he was the son of Nudd or Lludd who was the son of Beli, while Hengwrt MS. 202 says that he was the son of Beli).